JSzajek/AStar-Pathfinding-Godot/README.md

 a way that they can be utilized in other game engines as well (eg. Unity).

-**Disclaimer:** All implementations refernce their relevent sources.
+**Disclaimer:** All implementations references their relevent sources.
 As well as none of these implementations claim to be the most efficent implementation - probably more efficent implementations within the engine.
 But these implementations are done in an exercise to learn about the involved algorithms.